 Set the table with beautiful table runners, placemats, tea towels, napkins, coasters, and serving trays made from a variety of African fabrics including adire or African batik.

-If, like many people, you either don't have a dining table or you use yours for everything other than dining–like I do!–these pieces can be placed on the kitchen counter, side table, or coffee table.
-I use a fabric tray like the yellow one below as my fresh fruit basket on my kitchen island.
+If you either don't have a dining table or you use yours for everything other than dining–like I do–these pieces can be placed on the kitchen counter, side table, or coffee table.

 4) Functional Accessories

 What are these?
-Accessories that one wears and that usually have a specific function, such as hats, eyeglasses, belts, watches, and lanyards.
+Accessories that serve a purpose, such as hats, eyeglasses, belts, watches, and lanyards.
 If you must wear a lanyard to hold your ID card or badge, why not toss the generic rope lanyard and go bold?

 You can effortlessly express your discerning taste with pops of color from an African print lanyard.
-Collect compliments with a collection of African print lanyards to complement each suit, shirt, blouse, or dress in your wardrobe.
+Collect compliments with an array of African print lanyards to complement each suit, shirt, blouse, or dress in your wardrobe.

 5) Lifestyle Organizers

-Bags, pouches, clutches, wallets—these are all brilliant ways to carry a small display of African print while on the go.
+Bags, pouches, travel rolls, clutches, wallets—these are all brilliant ways to carry a small display of African print while on the go.
 Handbags have been crafted in almost every style and with a broad array of fabrics.

-A simple, stylish ankara essentials zipper pouch is perfect for keeping a larger bag organized, corralling those small items that tend to migrate to the dark corners of a desk drawer, handbag, or glove compartment, or if you want to take just a few things with you as you go about your day.
-And since a fabric pouch like this is washable, you will be able to get it clean in case of mishap like, oh I dunno, coffee spilling in your handbag (ask me how I know).
+A simple, stylish African print essentials zipper pouch is perfect for keeping a larger bag organized, corralling those small items that tend to migrate to the dark corners of a desk drawer, handbag, or glove compartment, or if you want to take just a few things with you as you go about your day.
+And since a fabric pouch like this is washable, you will be able to get it clean in case of mishap like, well, coffee spilling in your handbag (ask me how I know!).

-The luxurious thicker textile called aso òkè in Yoruba, which translates to “cloth from the up-country," makes a great fabric for something that gets heavy use like a wallet and will definitely show off your discerning taste.
+Finally, the luxurious thicker textile called aso òkè in Yoruba, which translates to “cloth from the up-country," makes a great fabric for something that gets heavy use like a wallet and will definitely show off your distinctive taste.